VikasAhlawatCC/Club-Corra-Pilot-2/docs/features/0004_PRODUCT_IMPLEMENTATION_PLAN.md

 -   **Changes**:
     1. When an admin fetches a user's pending transactions for review, the API should enforce that the oldest pending transaction is returned first.
 Add a query parameter to allow fetching a specific transaction by ID for navigation.
     2. Add logic that prevents an admin from approving/rejecting a transaction if an older pending transaction exists for the same user.
+    3.  **Balance Validation**: Before approving a transaction, validate that `user.currentBalance >= transaction.coinsRedeemed`.
+Return an error if this validation fails.
+    4.  **Coin Balance Management**:
+        -   On approval: Update user's coin balance by adding `coinsEarned` and subtracting `coinsRedeemed`.
+Store the balance snapshots in the transaction record.
+        -   On rejection: Revert the user's coin balance to `previousBalance` if the transaction was previously approved.
-    3. When a transaction with `coinsRedeemed: 0` is approved, automatically set its status to `PAID`.
+    5. When a transaction with `coinsRedeemed: 0` is approved, automatically set its status to `PAID`.
 If `coinsRedeemed > 0`, set status to `UNPAID`.
+    6.  **Input Validation**: Ensure all amount inputs are integers and validate that no decimal values are accepted.
--   **Rationale**: To implement the specific business rules for the admin transaction review process.
+-   **Rationale**: To implement the specific business rules for the admin transaction review process and enforce coin balance integrity.

 ## 3. Phase 2: Web App Implementation (`apps/webapp`)